 IMPORTANT: There is no advantage to filing separately because married claimants must report their Joint Eligibility Income on PA Schedule SP.
+You must include your spouse's SSN if filing separate.

-Claiming Dependents on Separate PA Schedules SP It is possible that you and your spouse file jointly for federal purposes, but must file separately for PA purposes.
+Claiming Dependents on Separate PA Schedules SP

+It is possible that you and your spouse file jointly for federal purposes, but must file separately for PA purposes.
 If you qualify for Tax Forgiveness, you must each complete PA Schedule SP as if filing jointly.
 You each must report the same information including dependents and your joint eligibility income.
 You must fill in the Married and Filing Separate oval in Part A of each PA Schedule SP.
 You must each submit a copy of the PA Schedule SP with your PA tax return.